 VOLUNTEER OF THE YEAR Award

-She is one of our elite volunteers.
-Melissa, thank you so very much.
+He is one of our elite volunteers.
+Ben, thank you so very much.

 Superlative Service Award

 Ms. Judy Senft